-- Press and hold RES+ until the desired set speed is displayed, then release it. - To increase speed in smaller increments, press RES+ to the first detent.
-For each press, the vehicle goes 1 km/h (1 mph) faster.

-• To increase speed in larger increments, press RES+ to the second detent.
+- Press and hold RES+ until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, press RES+ to the first detent.
+For each press, the vehicle goes 1 km/h (1 mph) faster. - To increase vehicle speed in larger increments, press RES+ to the second detent.
 For each press, the vehicle speed increases to the next 5 km/h (5 mph) mark on the speedometer.